SlimJallouli/stm32h573i_dk_iot_reference/provision_aws_single_script.md

-# Provision single device with AWS
+# Provision single device with AWS using Python Script

 [Single Thing Provisioning](https://docs.aws.amazon.com/iot/latest/developerguide/single-thing-provisioning.html), is a method used to provision individual IoT devices in AWS IoT Core.
 This method is ideal for scenarios where you need to provision devices one at a time.

 In this method you have two options: automated using a Python script or manual.
 **This document describes the automated method using the `provision.py` script.**

+This provisioning method is supported by the following project configurations:

 |       Build Config          | Provisioning method       |
 |:---------                   |:----------                |